Book II — The Law of Lead

 | 8 | Arterial Hit | Begin Bleeding Out immediately | Stabilization required |

 Multiple Grievous Wounds stack.
-Called Shots that hit a specific limb mean that limb takes the Broken Bone effect automatically.
-Armor with the Hardened property (Boiler Plate) negates the first Grievous Wound of the scene.
+A Called Shot to a specific limb means that limb takes the Broken Bone effect automatically.
+An Arterial Hit causes Bleeding Out even if you still have HP.
+Armor with the Hardened property (Boiler Plate, Ironbrand Hardsuit) negates the first Grievous Wound of the scene.
+The damage still lands, only the Grievous Wound is prevented.

 Death and Dying